httpoxy/httpoxy-org/index.md

 The content on this page is licensed as [CC0](http://creativecommons.org/publicdomain/zero/1.0/) (TL;DR: use what you like, no permission/attribution necessary).

-I've put together some more opinionated notes on httpoxy on my Medium account: TODO.
+I've put together some more opinionated notes on httpoxy on [my Medium account](https://medium.com/@nzdominic).

 Regards,<br />
 Dominic Scheirlinck and the httpoxy disclosure team

 <small>
-    Page updated at 2016-07-17 05:36 UTC
+    Page updated at 2016-07-18 00:34 UTC
 </small>